The spectacular bird species of Spitsbergen

 The huge bird cliffs along the Spitsbergen coasts are a major attraction.
-Spitsbergen is a breeding ground for large numbers of seabirds that feed in the food rich Arctic waters.
-During the summer period the steep bird cliffs throng with thousands of seabirds.
+Spitsbergen is a breeding ground for large numbers of seabirds that feed in the food-rich Arctic waters.
+During the summer, the steep bird cliffs throng with thousands of seabirds.

-Brunnich’s and Black Guillemot, Northern Fulmar and Kittiwake prefer the steep ledges in order to stay out of reach of predators such as the Arctic Fox.
-Arctic Tern, Ringed Plover, Purple Sandpiper and four species of skua stay down at the tundra where they depend on their camouflage or aggressive behaviour.
+Brunnich’s guillemots, black guillemots, northern fulmars, kittiwakes, little auks, and many other birds prefer the steep ledges in order to stay out of reach of predators, such as the Arctic fox.
+Arctic terns, ringed plovers, purple sandpipers, and four species of skua stay down on the tundra, where they depend on their camouflage or aggressive behavior for protection.